ysgard/paladin/README.md

 projects.
 It is a fork of Yann Esposito's project, 'Holy Haskell Starter', but modified for my own specific needs.

-* It  reates a project directory and cabal project file using sane versions of the provided project name.
+* It creates a project directory and cabal project file using sane versions of the provided project name.
 For example, if you specify your project as "My uber awesome project" the directory (and project) will be named 'my-uber-awesome-project'.